 When reviewing floor plans, be sure to discuss which features are optional and which are standard.
-You’ll likely have some choices for finishes and fixtures that can affect your final price, but it’s also important to understand which items, such as the fireplace you loved in the model home, are not included in the base price.
+You’ll likely have some choices to upgrade the finishes and fixtures that can affect your final price, but it’s also important to understand which items, such as the fireplace you loved in the model home, are not included in the base price.

 You can also discuss the lots themselves with the sales representatives.
 Ask the representative to video chat with you from the lot you’re considering to show you how the house would fit on the lot and what the view will be like.

 Look at the online site plan and think about whether you want to be near the front of the community, near the back or near green space.
 Be sure to ask about future construction, because if you’re in an initial phase of the community, you may not realize that the green space that exists now next to your preferred location could be slated for a future retail site or a school.
 You may want to live adjacent to a retail site for walkability, so it’s important to learn as much as you can about any plans for the surrounding area.